DemonBoiAnzu/ItemQualities/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: Suggest an idea for this project title: ''
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: feature-request
-labels: feature-request assignees: ''
+assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the feature you'd like**
-A clear and concise description of what you want to happen.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Your idea - Please CLEARLY describe your feature in detail.** replace this with your text.

+**Examples - Please list/show any examples of your idea.** replace this with your text/media.

+**Additional context - Please describe any additional information CLEARLY here.** replace this with your text.